Relationship between back sprains and strains

-Sprains and strains are a common cause of neck and back pain.
+Sprains and strains are a common cause of back pain.
 If you’ve ever felt the pain of straining your back, you know that it can severely limit your daily activities.
-Unfortunately, most of us will experience this type of pain at some point in our lives; aside from headaches, back pain from these types of injuries are the among most common ailment doctors see.
+In fact, most of us will experience this type of pain at some point in our lives.
+Back pain from these types of injuries is among the most common conditions that doctors see.

 The first step in treating these injuries is to minimize pain and the risk of muscle spasms.
-Rest the injury, and use hot or cold packs (whichever seems to help more) to reduce swelling and inflammation.
-Placing pressure on the injury might also help during the first 24-48 hours, as will over-the-counter anti-inflammatory medications like ibuprofen.
+Rest the injury and use cold packs to reduce swelling and inflammation.
+Placing pressure on the injury might also help during the first 24 to 48 hours, as will over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.

-Once the pain has subsided (usually within 1-2 days), try to gradually reintroduce gentle movement and activity.
-Over-resting may result in your muscles and soft tissues tightening up, which could prolong the injury.
-Try simple, easy stretches, walking, swimming, and other low-impact activities that will allow you to flex and exercise the injured muscles without overtaxing them.
-Not only is the exercise good for keeping the neck and back loose and free, but it also helps improve circulation so your body can speed healing and pump out toxins.
+Once the pain has subsided (usually within one to two days), try to gradually reintroduce gentle movement and activity.
+Resting too much may result in your muscles and soft tissues tightening up, which could prolong the injury.
+Try simple stretches in addition to walking, swimming and other low-impact activities that will allow you to flex and exercise the injured muscles without overworking them.
+Not only is the exercise good for keeping the back loose and free, but it also helps improve circulation so your body can speed healing.